deepin-community/opam/doc/pages/Manual.md

 - through the `--switch <switch>` command-line flag, for a single command.

-Switches have their own prefix, normally `~/.opam/<switch>`, where packages get intalled ; to use what is installed in a switch, some environment variables need to be set, _e.g._ to make executables installed into `~/.opam/<switch>/bin` visible, that directory needs to be added to `PATH`, but individual packages can define their own settings as well.
+Switches have their own prefix, normally `~/.opam/<switch>`, where packages get installed ; to use what is installed in a switch, some environment variables need to be set, _e.g._ to make executables installed into `~/.opam/<switch>/bin` visible, that directory needs to be added to `PATH`, but individual packages can define their own settings as well.

-Command `opam env` returns the environment updates corresponding to the current switch, in a format readable by your shell, and when needed <span class="opam">opam</span> will prompt you to run:
+Command `opam env` returns the environment updates corresponding to the current switch, in a format readable by your shell, and when needed opam will prompt you to run:

 ```